marcellovictorino/marcellovictorino.github.io/_posts/2019-04-04-Linear-Regression-Part1.md

 >Just as well, you would expect a house with more bedrooms to become more and more expensive; not cheaper!

-This and other **potential modeling problems** will be covered later with more details.
+This and other **potential modeling problems** will be covered in more details later, in Part 2.
 But basically, in situations like this, we would remove the correlated features from our model, retaining only the "most important one".

 The *"most important one"* can be understood as:
 + A specific variable we have particular interest in understanding/capturing